Gov. Jared Polis Issues New Mask Mandate For The Entire State Of Colorado

-The order for wearing a face mask in public applies to everyone in the state who is age 10 and older whenever they’re anywhere in public.
-People who have medical conditions are exempt.
+The order for wearing a face mask applies to everyone in the state who is age 10 and older whenever they’re anywhere in public and indoors.
+People who have medical conditions or disabilities that prevent them from wearing face masks are exempt.

 “The data is beginning to be alarming,” he said of the spike in new positive cases in recent days.